damonjavert/jps2sm/README.md

 ## Features
 * Create upload on SM by automatically retrieving all data on JPS, including english and original titles, group description, release information (format / media / bitrate etc.), group images, contributing artists, original titles, mediainfo data and remaster information if applicable.
-* Upload by specifiyng a JPS group or release `--url`
+* Upload by specifiyng a JPS group or release `--url` or a `--torrentid`
-* Upload all your (or someone elses) personally uploaded / seeding / snatched torrents with `--batchupload` / `--batchseeding` / `--batchsnatched`
+* Upload all your (or someone elses) personally uploaded / seeding / snatched torrents with `--batch upload` / `--batch seeding` / `--batch snatched`
-* Contribute to SM  by uploading ALL non-large recent torrents to SM with `--batchrecent` mode.
-Note: This mode will prompt you to continue once the JPS data has been downloaded.
-A maximum size can be configured with `MaxSizeRecentMode` in jps2sm.cfg
+* Contribute to SM  by uploading ALL recent torrents to JPS with `--batch recent` mode.
+A maximum size can be configured with `MaxSizeRecentMode`, a minimum number of seeders with `MinSeeders` and an amount of time to wait for JPS files to be downloaded with `WaitTimeRecentModeMins` in jps2sm.cfg
 * Search for your media files specified in `MediaDirectories` and run [Mediainfo](https://mediaarea.net/en/MediaInfo) against them and save the output to the 'mediainfo' field and parse the data to populate the codec, container, audioformat and resolution fields.
 DVD ISOs are automatically extracted and Mediainfo is run against the VOB files, BR ISO images are not currently supported in the pyunpack module.
 * Exclude certain audioformats, medias or categories with `--excaudioformat` , `--excmedia` and `--exccategory`
 * Test your uploads with `--dryrun` mode.